PRAEst-76/Omera/ruleset/setting.md

 ### People to Meet

 - **Tam**: A grizzled old farmer, but buried beneath his weather exterior is a heart of gold.
 He acts like a surrogate father to the players.
-- **Megret**: Knows all about the forest’s plants and animals.
+- **Megrin**: Knows all about the forest’s plants and animals.
 Takes can of the villagers with her herbs and poltices.
 Some think her a witch.
 - **Boab**: Always working hard.
 - **The Storyteller**: Ancient and full of tales.